 - LinkedIn.
 If Facebook is a tailgate party, LinkedIn is a job fair.
-Focusing on career networking, the network’s 161,000,000 users in 200 countries aren’t there to play Farmville or share pictures of their Orlando vacation–they are there to present their professional faces to the world.
+Linkedin’s kennected automated outreach focusses on career networking, and the network’s 161,000,000 users in 200 countries aren’t there to play Farmville or share pictures of their Orlando vacation–they are there to present their professional faces to the world.

 - YouTube.
 Is there a video component to your book?
 Can you come up with an idea that can be put to video?
 YouTube is ubiquitous across the world and across devices.
 YouTube videos are viewed on computers, smartphones, tablets, gaming consoles, and anything with a screen on it.

 - Amazon.
 The retailing behemoth offers communities and customer discussions.
 The latter appear on a book’s page.
 Even for many bestselling books, though, this feature is not popular.